Machina-Labs/path_planning_hw/README.md

 assess_answer(constant_speed)
 ```

 This answer uses 132 points, so it's going to take a while for the robots execute all of those points.
-I'm pretty sure I said we want really fast robots, so this answer isn't great and is far from optimal.
+Since we want really fast robots this answer isn't great and is far from optimal.

 ## The Assessment
 - The main goal of this assignment is to give me the shortest array of parameters that you can find that pass the checks in assess_answer() for the specific curve described in eval_curve().